-The applicant must provide to the City, copies of the Environmental Resource Permit and the mitigation measurements as approved by the corresponding Water Management District, and the Environmental Protection Department, prior to issuance of any engineering permitting by the City, as it pertained to the 0.10 acre proposed to be impacted.
+During the annexation, rezoning and GMP amendment process for this site (cases: ANX2022-1007;GMP2022-10021 and 10022 and ZON2022-10017), an Environmental Report Level B, was submitted and analyzed.
+It identified two wetlands on the eastern portion of the site totalizing 0.21 acres, proposed to be removed.
+The applicant must provide to the City, copies of the Environmental Resource Permits and the mitigation measurements as approved by the corresponding Water Management District, and the Environmental Protection Department, prior to issuance of any engineering permitting by the City.